Have Rocket, Will Travel: Production

 Have Rocket, Will Travel was Joe DeRita's inaugural screen appearance with the Stooges.
 He had replaced Joe Besser when Columbia ceased production of the Stooges' shorts series.
-The title is a play on the title of the popular television show of the time, Have Gun, Will Travel.
+The title is a play on the title of the popular television show of the time, Have Gun – Will Travel.
 Filming was completed over 13 days between May 18 and June 1, 1959.

 Although billed as such, the film was not the first starring feature for the Three Stooges.
 Their first feature film was Rockin' in the Rockies (1945), which is also the only feature film with Moe, Larry and Curly.
-The Three Stooges had also starred in the 1951 filmGold Raiders with George O'Brien during the Shemp Howard era, and had supporting roles in several 1930s films when they were affiliated with Ted Healy, including Dancing Lady with Joan Crawford, Clark Gable, Robert Benchley and Fred Astaire.
+The Three Stooges had also starred in the 1951 film Gold Raiders with George O'Brien during the Shemp Howard era, and had supporting roles in several 1930s films when they were affiliated with Ted Healy, including Dancing Lady with Joan Crawford, Clark Gable, Robert Benchley and Fred Astaire.

 The space-travel theme of Have Rocket, Will Travel was prevalent in the late 1950s.
 The Stooges had already filmed three shorts for Columbia based on this theme (Space Ship Sappy, Outer Space Jitters and Flying Saucer Daffy).
 They would appear in another space-themed comedy feature in 1962, The Three Stooges in Orbit.

 In the original cut, the Stooges were the only people shown after the rocket-launch scene early in the film, but the studio insisted on a party scene in order to introduce other characters.

 Reception

 Box office

-Have Rocket, Will Travel was released on August 1, 1959 to mixed critical reviews but was a success at the box office.
+Have Rocket, Will Travel was released on August 1, 1959, to mixed critical reviews but was a success at the box office.
 During its first five days of a multiple-theater engagement in Los Angeles, where it was double-billed with The Legend of Tom Dooley, the film grossed $127,000 ($ today).
 The film ultimately grossed over $2.5 million ($ today) for Columbia Pictures against a $380,000 budget ($ today).